 Don’t have a mentor but want one?

 If for some reason you didn’t have a mentor in Semester One but you’d like to be matched with one later in the year, please fill out our mentor form.

 We'll match you with a Science mentor for the remainder of the year.
 Your mentor will contact you directly.

 Would you like to be a Science mentor?

-If you are a second or third year Bachelor of Science student and you’re interested in becoming a mentor, look out for an email invite in April and September.
+If you are a second or third-year Science student and you’re interested in becoming a mentor, look out for an email invite in April and September.

-We are often looking for more students mentors.
+We are often looking for more student mentors.